As humans, we can be quick to make judgments, and these judgments are often based on how things appear at first glance.

 Love, not shame, as the answer

 We aren’t trying to wipe porn from the internet.
-We aren’t focused on the religious or political approaches to fighting porn, and we aren’t a censorship movement.
+As a non-religious and non-legislative nonprofit, we aren’t focused on the religious or political approaches to fighting porn, and we aren’t a censorship movement.

 You never know what someone has been through and why they act the way they do until you have heard their story.